igorantolic/ai-esp32-rotary-encoder/README.md

 ### disable and enable

-This wil disable rotary movement or button events.
+This will disable rotary movement or button events.
 You must call enable to contunue getting new values or button clicks.
 ```c
 	rotaryEncoder.disable();
 	rotaryEncoder.enable();